mmandelb2201/design-pattern-lab/README.md

-# 345-Design-Lab
+# Design Patterns Lab

-Mikayla Mount
+Mattheww Mandelbaum

 I pledge my Honor that I have abided by the Stevens Honor System.

-Consists of Parts 1, 2 and 3 with their respective code files and screenshots of the terminal outputs.
+All parts of the lab with screenshots of their corresponding outputs